spacetx/starfish/README.rst

 ------------

 We are currently in **pre-alpha**, finishing proof of concept pipelines for each of the spaceTx contributors that leverage starfish's shared object model.
-Follow the links to see Jupyter notebooks showing Starfish in action.
+Follow the links in the table below to see showing Starfish in action on particular assay types.
+Or, browse our our notebooks directory `here <https://github.com/spacetx/starfish/tree/master/notebooks/>`_.

 ====================  ==========  ===================  ==================
  Assay                Loads Data  Single-FoV Pipeline  Multi-FoV Pipeline
 --------------------  ----------  -------------------  ------------------
- MERFISH              [x]         [x] mer_             in process ISS                  [x]         [x] iss_             in process osmFISH              [x]         [x] osm_             [ ] smFISH               [x]         [x]                  [ ]
+ MERFISH              [x]         [x] mer_notebook_    in process ISS                  [x]         [x] iss_             in process osmFISH              [x]         [x] osm_             [ ] smFISH               [x]         [x]                  [ ]